 Expansion of the customer base and product line has required KTI to upgrade their facility several times.
 To support heavy growth in the 90s, KTI expanded their facility to add a 22,000 sq. ft. addition that now occupies the state-of-the-art machine shop.
 The new facility was built to work in conjunction with the existing 65,000 sq. ft. manufacturing facility.
 This gives KTI the ability to dictate every aspect of the building process.
 The result is a facility that is able to adjust to the demands of the industry quickly and efficiently.

-In February 2014, KTI was purchased by Quantum Design Inc, a Controls System Integrator, located in Loves Park, IL.
+In February 2014, KTI was purchased by Quantum Design Inc, a Controls System Integrator, located in Caledonia, IL.
 Under the leadership of the new President, Danny Pearse, and Vice President, Dave Culvey, KTI has already seen an extensive effort to improve product lines, release new machine models and accentuate focus on meeting the customers needs.
+In April 2018, KTI was officially merged into Quantum Design and is now operating as a product line of Quantum Design Inc.